Ivan Šaranić

-Ivan Šaranić (born 12 May 2003) is a Croatian footballer who plays for Varaždin, on loan from Dinamo Zagreb, as a midfielder.
+Ivan Šaranić (born 12 May 2003) is a Croatian footballer who plays for NK Sesvete as a winger.

 Club career

 On 16 December 2020, Šaranić made his professional debut for Dinamo Zagreb, coming on as a substitute for Iyayi Atiemwen in the 84th minute in a Croatian Cup match against Rudeš.
 On 12 May 2021, he debuted in the Croatian First League during a 2–2 draw against Varaždin.

 International career

-Šaranić has played internationally for Croatia at all youth levels from under-14 to under-20.
+Šaranić played internationally for Croatia at all youth levels from under-14 to under-20.